-BACKGROUND: Mr M is a 47-year-old plumber.
+Mr M is a 47-year-old plumber.
 He attends his dental surgery complaining of severe pain in his lower left jaw.
 The dentist – Dr S – examines Mr M and notes a large restoration in LL5 and that the tooth is tender to percussion.
-A radiograph reveals a peri-apical abscess.
-Dr S discusses treatment options with the patient, including no treatment, root canal treatment with crowning of the tooth or extraction.
-Mr D opts to have the tooth extracted.
+A radiograph reveals a periapical abscess.
+Dr S discusses treatment options with the patient and Mr D opts to have the tooth extracted.

-The tooth is removed following administration of appropriate local anaesthetic, with haemostasis achieved and the patient sent home with instructions on routine post-operative care.
+The tooth is removed uneventfully, with haemostasis achieved, and the patient sent home with instructions on routine post-operative care.

-Two days later Mr M returns to the surgery for an emergency appointment, complaining that the socket is painful and infected and that he needs an antibiotic.
-Dr S examines the extraction site and finds (and records) no swelling, lymphadenompathy or other sign of infection.
+Two days later the patient returns to the surgery for an emergency appointment complaining that the socket is painful and infected, and that he needs an antibiotic.
+Dr S examines the extraction site and finds (and records) no swelling, lymphadenopathy or other sign of infection.
 He advises Mr M that post-extraction pain is common and rarely a sign of infection.
-Ibuprofen and mouthwash are prescribed (subject to a medical history check of possible allergy) and safety netting advice provided.
+Ibuprofen and chlorhexidine mouthwash are prescribed and safety netting advice provided.

 A week later Mr M posts a review on a local online directory commenting that Dr S is “incompetent and rude”.
 He states that the dentist struggled to extract his tooth and “left a painful mess which later became infected”.
 Mr M further states that Dr S refused to prescribe an antibiotic to deal with the infection – and later that day he contacted his GP practice and spoke to a doctor who prescribed an antibiotic over the phone.